 For example, you can invite them to follow your social media accounts or sign up for an email marketing newsletter.

-We’ve covered the four stages of the funnel.
+We’ve covered the four stages of the ecommerce conversion funnel.

-Now let’s take a look at 3 companies that figured out where to invest in their ecommerce funnels to get the greatest reward.
+Now, let’s examine 3 companies that figured out where to invest in their funnels to reap the greatest rewards.

 1. SEMrush

-SEMrush is a software company that helps businesses and individuals with Search Engine Optimization (SEO).
+SEMrush is a software company that helps ecommerce businesses and individuals with search engine optimization (SEO).

 SEO is all about getting your website to show up on the results page when someone googles a relevant question or phrase.